kruulik/Bento/README.md

 ### Project Ownerships

 Projects can belong to more than one user, and this is demonstrated on the frontend by rendering either the single owner's name, or a list of multiple owners.

+### Tags

+Projects can have tags from a finite list of possible tags ('fields').
+Tags are rendered both in the project card, and project sidebar.

+### Likes

+Projects can only be likes, after which the like button becomes inactive and displays a new state.
+Total likes are rendered on the project sidebar and card.

 ### Modals